mayan3036/HDL_bits_Verilog_Solutions/README.md

 # HDLBits Verilog Solutions

-This repository contains solutions to problems from the [HDLBits platform](https://hdlbits.01xz.net/).
+This repository contains my solutions to problems from the [HDLBits platform](https://hdlbits.01xz.net/).